GLOBAL TALENT VISA: ARCHITECTURE

-You must have been regularly engaged as a professional architect in the last 5 years and be able to show a substantial track record in more than one country (if applying under Exceptional Talent criteria) or a developing track record in one or more countries (if applying under Exceptional Promise criteria).
+You must have been regularly engaged as a professional architect in the last 5 years and be able to show a substantial track record in at least 2 countries (if applying under Exceptional Talent criteria) or a developing track record in at least 1 country (if applying under Exceptional Promise criteria).

 Evidence Required for Endorsement by The Royal Institute of British Architects (RIBA)

 Your application for an Architecture endorsement by RIBA will need to include 3 letters of recommendation.

 Two letters of recommendation will need to be from well-established architecture organisations acknowledged as experts in your field and at least one of these organisations will need to be based in the UK.

 The third letter of recommendation will need to be from another well-established architecture organisation, or an individual, with recognised expertise in your field.

 Exceptional Talent Applicants in the Field of Architecture

 If you are seeking to evidence exceptional talent in the field of Architecture, you will need to provide at least two of the following: